 No matter how completely God’s rest seems to have disappeared from your life, he still holds it out, and he makes the way for you to return.

-This week, I wrote the last chapter of my soon-to-be book.
+This week, I wrote the draft of that last chapter.
 Once again, I’m singing a song of rest.